MicrosoftDocs/microsoft-style-guide/styleguide/grammar/verbs.md

 Verbs
 have singular and plural forms.
-Use the verb form that agrees with subject of the sentence in number.
+Use the verb form that agrees with the subject of the sentence in number.

 **When the subject is**|**The verb is**|**Examples**
 --|--|--